Daughter of the Forest: Sorcha

 Sister to Liam, Diarmid, twins Cormack and Conor, Finbar and Padriac and daughter of Lord Colum of Sevenwaters.
-Sorcha has black hair and wide green eyes and bares a strong resemblance to their mother, who died birthing her.
-She is a healer, and skilled in herblore.
+Sorcha has black hair and wide green eyes and bears a strong resemblance to their mother, who died birthing her.
+She is a healer, and skilled in herb lore.
 She can also play the harp and flute very well, and though she can hem and sew shirts well enough, she has no skill for embroidery or even fine needlework.
 She is sometimes said to be the "thread that weaves her brothers together".

 Throughout the novel, it is her task to break her brothers' spell, and she can only do so if she sews a shirt for each of them out of a brittle, needle-like plant that causes her hands to wrinkle and deform like that of an old woman's.
 She is not allowed to speak or communicate through pictures/writing during this time, or else her brothers will never be free.

 While hiding in the forest, she is brutally raped, which drives a wedge between herself and Red when they first meet and as they slowly fall in love.
 She loves her brothers dearly and has a special bond with the Fair Folk, as well as the ability to hear their voices and communicate with the Lady of the Forest and the Bright One.

 Though it takes her awhile to realize it, she falls in love with Red, but leaves because she thinks he only loves her because the Fair Folk bound him to her when they named him her protector.
 When she realizes that they, in fact, did no such thing, she is heartbroken, but he abdicates his rule, leaves Briton, and joins her in Sevenwaters and she is overjoyed again.